Introduction

 This one isn’t a single property, but it’s a useful trick to keep in your toolbox.
 With the text-overflow

 property, you can truncate overflowing text with an ellipsis.
-Making an overflow happen, however, requires the use of a couple other properties because the default behavior of text simply printing outside its container isn’t technically considered an overflow
+Making an overflow happen, however, requires the use of a couple other properties because the default behavior of text printing outside its container isn’t technically considered an overflow

 (that’s confusing, we know.
 Sorry.)